** Unbolted review updated May 23rd, 2018 **

 Are They Regulated?

 Yes, by the UK Government’s Financial Conduct Authority #663780 under full permissions.
 FCA regulation is nothing like the FSCS (Financial Services Compensation Scheme), which covers consumers when they deposit money in banks.
-The FCA does have the ability to pursue criminal action against companies that violates its standards, but the FCA is not a government entity and is funded by the companies it regulates.
+The FCA answers to the UK Parliament and has the ability to pursue criminal action against companies that violate its standards.

 How Do I Sign Up?